Benjamin-Walker/pySigLib/README.md

 ### Signature Kernels

-pySigLib implements signature kernels through the function `pysiglib.sigKernel`, which takes as input a pair of paths or a pair of batches of paths `X, Y`.
+pySigLib implements signature kernels through the function `pysiglib.sig_kernel`, which takes as input a pair of paths or a pair of batches of paths `X, Y`.
 The `dyadic_order` parameter can be used to refine the PDE grid, giving more accurate results.
 If specified as an integer, the same refinement factor